Power Grid Corporation of India Ltd (NSE: POWERGRID) Q3 2026 Earnings Call dated Feb. 02, 2026

 R. K. Tyagi

-Like I. I told that we have now 32 000F for FY26.
-About 37 000.
-We have already committed to government of India for next financial year FY27 37,000 and FY28 45,000.
-So when I am talking about 37 and 45,000.
-So definitely our HVDC projects major expenditure will be during that period.
-Okay.
-So once it is commissioned because this project already we.
-It has already completed one year.
-So the timeline is about four years.
-So after three years it will be commissioned.
-So in after two years the major expenditure will happen because all equipments will start coming to India and they will be supplied.
+Like I told that, we have now INR32,000 crores for FY26.
+We have already committed to Government of India for next financial year, FY27, INR37,000 crores and FY28, INR45,000 crores.
+So when I’m talking about INR37,000 crores and INR45,000 crores, so definitely our HVDC projects, major expenditure will be during that period.
+So, once it is commissioned, because this project already, it has already completed one year.
+So, the timeline is about four years.
+So, after three years, it will be commissioned.
+So, in after two years, the major expenditure will happen because all equipment will start coming to India and they will be supplied.
+And finally, it will be commissioned after say, three years from now.
+So, it will vary depending on the supply and expenditure.

 Namit Arora

-Yes, thank you.
-Yeah.
-Good afternoon Dr. Tyagi here on the right hand side.
-Firstly, since it may be our last opportunity to interact with you in such a forum, many congratulations on a very illustrious career and all the contributions to the nation.
-So my question, I’m Namit Arora from Ingrowth Capital.
-So my question was in the last three and a half, four years there may be a lot of initiatives that you would have taken to build on the foundation which may not have fully borne fruit so far but will obviously benefit the organization over the next five to 10 years.
+Thank you.
+Good afternoon, Dr. Tyagi, here on the right-hand side.
+Firstly, since it may be our last opportunity to interact with you in such a forum.
+Many congratulations on a very illustrious career and all the contributions to the nation.
+Sir, my question, I’m Namit Arora from InGrowth Capital.
+Sir, my question was, in the last three and a half, four years, there may be a lot of initiatives that you would have taken to build on the foundation, which may not have fully borne fruit so far, but will obviously benefit the organization over the next 5 to 10 years.
+If you could give us some color on that?
+Thank you.

 Unidentified Speaker

-[Foreign Speech]
+[Foreign Speech].

 R. K. Tyagi

-The power minister is calling or having meetings with all the states.
-So government of India is also helping power grid in resolving row issues.
-Second is like transformers and reactors we are taking in advance.
-Like Suppose I know that so many projects are coming for for bidding.
-And after two years or three years so many transformers will be required for commissioning.
-So I should have those transformers in hand.
-So there should not be uncertainty that project is won.
-But transformer is not there.
-So we are procuring as a bulk transformer.
-And each package we are having 30 transformers.
+Second is, like transformers and reactors, we are taking in advance.
+Like suppose, I know that so many projects are coming for bidding and after two years or three years, so many transformers will be required for commissioning, so I should have those transformers in hand.
+So, there should not be uncertainty.
+That project is won, but transformer is not there.
+So, we are procuring as a bulk transformer and each package we are having 30 transformers, one package we are procuring which will be requirement for maybe two or three, substations requirement will be taken in advance only in one package and such package, we are maybe 10 to 12 package.
+Each year, we are coming out with these packages.

-So that in case we win the project immediately the land should be available.
+Then we also have a land acquisition cell or land acquisition department.
+Whenever any project is coming for bidding.
+So, immediately our land acquisition cell becomes active and they are going to ground and they are talking to various for each projects, we are four options will be there — three to four option so that in case we win the project immediately, the land should be available.
 So that initiative is also helping us.
-Then one more project, one more initiative.
-I can say that the mechanization of transmission line tower erection that now we are talking of cranes.
-We are talking of central cranes.
-So we it is a now reality that cranes are to be used for making transmission line towers or erecting transmission line towers.
-We have portadex that Portadex mats are available that even in rains or where muddy area is there or even this mud is there in that those conditions also we were able to work in rains also.
+Then one more project, one more initiative, I can say that, the mechanization of transmission line tower erection, that now we are talking of cranes, we are talking of central cranes.
+So, it is now reality that cranes are to be used for, making transmission line towers or erecting transmission line towers.

-So the porter deck mats are being used in last three to four years.
-So then we also started monitoring.
-We also have the control looms in each region that all sides are connected through camera.
-Earlier we had for operation these control centers were used for only for monitoring of operations operation now.
+We have Portadeck mats that are available that even in rains or where muddy area is there or even this mud is there, in those condition also, we were able to work in rains also.
+So, the Portadeck mats are being used in last three to four years.
+So, then, we also started monitoring.
+We also have those control rooms in each region, that all sites are connected through camera.
+Earlier we had for operation, these control centers were used for only for monitoring of operation.
 But now project monitoring is also being done through control center installed by camera.
-And we can see even chairman can see in his room that what is happening in this particular project.
+And we can see, even Chairman can see in his room that what is happening in this particular project.
 What is the progress yesterday?
 What is the progress today?
-If any challenge is there in this particular project.
+If any challenge is there in this particular project, so the Chairman can call that project manager on the screen, on the camera and discuss what is happening in this particular project.
+So, I remember only these initiatives.

 Namit Arora

-Thank you very much.
+Thank you very much, sir.

 Unidentified Speaker

-[Foreign Speech]
+[Foreign Speech] modesty is the virtue.

 Namit Arora